 He lives from 1983 at Castel Juval in Alto Adige region.
 He manages from there, his museum and also a herd of some yaks imported from Himalaya.

-Below you can watch a beautiful documentary about the Reinhold Messner life.
+Below you can watch a fascinating documentary about the Reinhold Messner life.
+It is the movie about his Nanga Parbat climbing where he lost his brother Gunther.
 It shows even intimate aspect of his activity and can help you to have a complete vision of him.
 It is in German Language but subtitled in English.